Games of the Future: Games of the Future 2025

 On June 1, 2024 at the first-ever World Phygital Summit held in Istanbul it was announced that the second international multi-sport tournament in the concept of phygital sports, 2025 Games of the Future, will be held in the United Arab Emirates.
 Beating nine prospective bidders, the UAE has won the bid to host the Games of the Future 2025.

 On December 9, 2024, it was announced that the Games of the Future 2025 would start on November 21.

 On August 7, 2025 it was announced that the Games of the Future 2025 will have total prizes of $5 million.
-Athletes will compete across 11 disciplines during six days, which will happen at Abu Dhabi National Exhibition Center (ADNEC) in Abu Dhabi, from 18–23 December.
-Competitions will be held in eleven different disciplines.
+Athletes competed across 11 disciplines during six days, which were held at Abu Dhabi National Exhibition Center (ADNEC) in Abu Dhabi, from 18–23 December.
+Competitions were held in eleven different disciplines.